RyanSchmit/weather-app/README.md

 # weather-app
-a typescript app that parses data from the weather api
+a javascript app that parses data from a REST weather api to display the weather forecast